 Bubble Theatre - City of Dreams

-The newly opened City of Dreams complex in Macau comprises of several key areas that required a sophisticated lighting control network.
+The City of Dreams complex in Macau comprises of several key areas that required a sophisticated lighting control network.
 These areas include the sites iconic landmark, the Bubble Theatre, the Main Gaming Floors, the Ray of Light sculptures, the Virtual Aquarium and the external lighting to the Bubble.
-Artistic Licence Asia, working with Ptarmigan Consulting Ltd of Hong Kong, created the integrated lighting control network across all areas overcoming a multitude of restrictions and requirements along the way.
+Artistic Licence, working with Ptarmigan Integration of Hong Kong, created the integrated lighting control network across all areas overcoming a multitude of restrictions and requirements along the way.

 The Bubble Theatre

-Art-Net was chosen for the project as it is a proven technology, capable of meeting all the varying requirements of this massive integration system, as illustrated in the system diagram opposite.
+Art-Net was chosen for the project as it is a proven technology, capable of meeting all the varying requirements of this massive integration system.

 Ethernet Distribution Network